Cryptanalysis of the Enigma: Polish breakthroughs

 In the 1920s the German military began using a 3-rotor Enigma, whose security was increased in 1930 by the addition of a plugboard.
-The Polish Cipher Bureau sought to break it due to the threat that Poland faced from Germany, but its early attempts did not succeed.
-Near the beginning of 1929, the Polish Cipher Bureau realized that mathematicians may make good codebreakers; the bureau invited math students at Poznań University to take a class on cryptology.
-After the class, the Bureau recruited some students to work part-time at a Bureau branch set up in Poznań for the students.
-The branch operated for some time.
-On 1 September 1932, 27-year-old Polish mathematician Marian Rejewski and two fellow Poznań University mathematics graduates, Henryk Zygalski and Jerzy Różycki, joined the Bureau full-time and moved to Warsaw.
-Their first task was to reconstruct a four-letter German naval cipher.
+The Polish Cipher Bureau sought to break it because of the threat that Poland faced from Germany, but the early attempts did not succeed.
+Mathematicians having earlier rendered great services in breaking Russian ciphers and codes, in early 1929 the Polish Cipher Bureau invited mathematics students at Poznań University – who had a good knowledge of the German language due to the area having belonged to Germany before being awarded to Poland after World War I – to take a course in cryptology.

+After the course, the Bureau recruited some students to work part-time at a Bureau branch set up in Poznań.
+On 1 September 1932, 27-year-old mathematician Marian Rejewski and two fellow Poznań University mathematics graduates, Henryk Zygalski and Jerzy Różycki, were hired by the Bureau in Warsaw.
+Their first task was reconstructing a four-letter German naval code.

-Near the end of 1932 Rejewski was asked to work a couple of hours a day on breaking the Enigma.
+Near the end of 1932 Rejewski was asked to work a couple of hours a day at breaking the Enigma cipher.
+His work on it may have begun in late October or early November 1932.